South Carolina Off-Grid Laws: An In Depth Guide

 Well Water

-If you want a well dug on your South Carolina property, you will first have to get a permit and then have the site inspected.
+If you want a well dug on your South Carolina property, you must first get a permit and then have the site inspected.
 If the permit is approved, it is legal to install some types of wells yourself.
-An inspector will visit during construction and you must follow standards.
+An inspector will visit during construction, and you must follow standards.

 Read more about wells here.